I am posting here in response to the “Brave Revising” email, you sent out.

 When you read along, it works better to say, “I loved this part that details the preparation of the meal.
 I’m wondering about the colors of the foods in this particular recipe.
 What are they?
 Do you think that might add a little more detail to the original?”
 Invite dialog around your suggestions and ask their opinions.
 You can offer to jot little notes in the margin so they don’t forget what you discussed together.

-3. Ask your child for his or her ideas for revision.
+3. Ask your children for their ideas for revision.

 Sometimes we assume that they have none, that they are satisfied with the writing as is.
 Truth is, if they get a few days away from the draft, they may find that when they come back to the draft, they have fresh energy and eyes and are interested in expanding it or enhancing it with more detail.